 Volunteers will report for testing at 9:00 Eastern time the day of the testing.
 Test subjects will be briefed on the testing and will receive training in altitude physiology.
 Subjects will then enter the NASTAR Altitude Chamber where the air pressure and humidity will simulate the various altitudes up to 40,000 feet.
 Noninvasive pulse oximetry and respiration readings will be taken at various altitudes.

 Total time required for this study will be one 8 hour day.
-Testing is expected to occur during the latter half of May, 2019.
+Testing is expected to occur in early October, 2019.

 Possible Volunteers Must:

 - Be healthy and between the ages of 18 and 60.

 - Possess a current FAA Class III Medical Certificate or equivalent.

 - Females may not be pregnant or nursing.

 - Complete the NASTAR Center medical attestation form.

 - Not be suffering from allergies, sinusitis, or a cold.

 Possible Benefits to You or Society as a Result of this Experiment: